drneavin/Demultiplexing_Doublet_Detecting_Docs/docs/source/DoubletDetection.rst

 Citation
 --------
-If you used the Demuxafy platform for analysis, please reference our preprint_ as well as `DoubletDetection <https://zenodo.org/record/4359992>`__.
+If you used the Demuxafy platform for analysis, please reference our publication_ as well as `DoubletDetection <https://zenodo.org/record/4359992>`__.